attracting and retaining talent

 How to build a culture of behavioral excellence

 For a company to be successful, it needs to create a culture that values and encourages key behavioral indicators.
-Focus on these indicators from the very beginning by using them in the hiring process to find people who will fit in with the beliefs and style of the company.
+Focus on these indicators from the very beginning by using them in the hiring process to find people who will fit in with the values and vision of the company.

-Use talks and behavioral tests to figure out if a candidate is a good fit based on how they act on the job.
-As part of hiring, it's important to go over behavioral standards and key skills again to make sure everyone is on the same page from the start.
+Use interviews and behavioral tests to figure out if a candidate is a good fit based on how they could act on the job.
+In the hiring process, it’s important to go over behavioral standards and expectations from the start so candidates are on the same page.

 The other way to achieve this is by using behavioral indicators as part of training and development.
 Create training programs that focus on and encourage key behaviors that are related to job duties and the organization's goals.

-For employers, it's essential to prioritize the identification and utilization of key behavioral indicators in their talent management practices.
+It's essential to prioritize the identification and utilization of key behavioral indicators in your talent management practices.

 About the Author